-In the 2021-2022 academic year, the English Department expects to enter a transition period, as we move to phase in a new set of requirements for the English major and the modified English major for students who want to pursue a teaching license.
-If approved, the “new” requirements for the standard English major and the modified English major for students who want to pursue a teaching license will apply to all students who enter the college in Fall 2021 and after.
+In the 2021-2022 academic year, the English Department entered a transition period as we move to phase in a new set of requirements for the English major and the modified English major for students who want to pursue a teaching license.
+The “new” requirements for the standard English major and the modified English major for students who want to pursue a teaching license apply to all students who enter the college in Fall 2021 and after.

 This page outlines the “old” requirements for the modified version of the English major for students who wish to receive a teaching license: the English major with Communication Arts/Literature (CAL) Teaching Licensure.
 A worksheet that outlines the old requirements for this major is posted below.
 Students who began their studies at St. Olaf prior to the fall of 2021 are likely to have the option of continuing with the old requirements for the English major with CAL Licensure.
 Changing to the new set of requirements for the English major with CAL Licensure may also require changing to the new OLE Core curriculum for your general education requirements.
 Please contact the Registrar’s Office for further information.

 Students who are interested in pursuing a teaching license are urged to consult with Education Department faculty for further information and clarification of the requirements.
 It is important to do this as early as possible in your St. Olaf career, as there are a number of specific courses that you need to take.
 You can find more information about the Education Department and teaching licensure here.